-Recreational Dispensary in
+Recreational Pueblo Dispensary

-We are only one mile out of town, but that one extra mile gives you the discount of a lifetime!
+We are only one mile out of town, but one extra mile gives you the discount of a lifetime!

 We are much different than other dispensaries in Pueblo, being that we hand select our cannabis, edibles, and concentrates from all around Colorado.